Pepsi and Peeps bring back ‘pillow-soft marshmallow cola’ flavor, this time for all to try - NewsBreak

 ( WHTM ) – Pepsi has collaborated with the marshmallow candy Peeps again, but this time, you’ll be able to find the unique soda flavor in stores nationwide.

-The original collaboration took place back in 2021 , however, Pepsi fans could only gain access to the marshmallow flavored cola through contests run by Pepsi at the time.
+The original collaboration took place back in 2021 .
+However, Pepsi fans could only gain access to the marshmallow-flavored cola through contests run by Pepsi at the time.
 According to Pepsi, people were selling the soda for hundreds of dollars on the secondary market.
-Cardi B, Offset partner with McDonald’s for Valentine’s Day-inspired meal

 This year, the drink will be available for all to buy at retailers nationwide.

-“The collaboration is truly unparalleled – a delicious and refreshing treat, celebrated by two loyal fanbases, that brings unapologetic enjoyment to Pepsi and Peeps lovers all over the country,” said Katelyn Meola, Pepsi brand marketing director, in a news release.
+“The collaboration is truly unparalleled – a delicious and refreshing treat, celebrated by two loyal fan bases, that brings unapologetic enjoyment to Pepsi and Peeps lovers all over the country,” said Katelyn Meola, Pepsi brand marketing director, in a news release.
 “Since only a few fans were able to get their hands on the coveted cans last time, we’re thrilled to give everyone across the country the chance to indulge in Pepsi x Peeps this time around.”
+Cardi B, Offset partner with McDonald’s for Valentine’s Day-inspired meal

 Response to news of the sugary combo poured forth on Twitter Tuesday in a mixture of review videos, memes and emojis.